fwqefwqef/ChronoArkMods-windy/README.md

 Dark Sun, Dark Moon, Storming Blade: Gain Tracking

-Fox Orb: Extra effects can be used on male characters
+Fox Orb: Can be used on male characters

 Burning Night: Give HP+4